trebor/soul-bound/rfc.md

    * Candidate assembles the signed attestations, ZK proof, and stake into a MintRequest.
 5. **ValidationResponse**
    * Validators → Candidate & Sponsor
-   * A decentralized quorum (m‑of‑n) independently verifies proofs, stakes, and timestamps, then returns “approved” or “rejected.”
+   * A decentralized quorum (m‑of‑n) independently verifies proofs, stakes, and timestamps, then returns "approved" or "rejected."
 6. **On‑Chain Minting**
    * Ledger commits the new Soul Bound identity token when the required approvals are reached.